apester/neurodynex3/doc/exercises/brunel-network.rst

 Bonus: Power Spectrum of the Population Activity
 ------------------------------------------------
 We can get more insights into the statistics of the network activity by analysing the power spectrum of the spike trains and the population activity.
-The four regimes (SR, AI, SI fast, SI slow) are characterized by *two* properties: the regularity/irregularity of individual neuron's spike trains *and* the stationary/oscillatory pattern of the population activity A(t).
+The four regimes (SR, AI, SI-fast, SI-slow) are characterized by *two* properties: the regularity/irregularity of individual neuron's spike trains *and* the stationary/oscillatory pattern of the population activity A(t).
 We transform the spike trains and :math:`A(t)` into the frequency domain to identify regularities.

 Question: Sampling the Population Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~